 - 1/2 teaspoon salt

-- 1/4 teaspoon ground coriander
+- 1/4 teaspoon coriander

-- 1/4 teaspoon ground cumin
+- 1/4 teaspoon cumin

 - Heat 1 tablespoon olive oil in a small saucepan over medium heat.
-Add onion and sauté, stirring occasionally, for five minutes, until soft and translucent.
-Remove from heat and place onions in a large bowl.
+Add onion and sauté, stirring occasionally, for 5 minutes until soft and translucent.
+Remove from heat and place in a large bowl.

-- In a food processor, blend carrot, garlic, parsley/herbs, and chickpeas until smooth.
-Add chickpea mixture to the bowl with the onions and mix to combine.
+- In a food processor, blend carrot, garlic, parsley, and chickpeas until smooth.
+Add chickpea mixture to bowl with onions and mix to combine.
 Add bread crumbs, salt, coriander, and cumin, and mix until fully combined.